Deploy: The Essentials

 • You're aiming for large-scale consumer adoption of your app.

-Once you have created and tested your app using instant deployment, you can generate a white label version of the app.
+Once you have created and tested your app using instant deployment, you can generate a branded version of the app.
 This creates the app package you must submit to the appropriate app store.
 Be aware that you must go through the approval process mandated by the Google Play Store or iTunes App Store, and your app must conform to the policies of that store.

 In order to get your apps onto your device, you must first download the AppSheet app from your device's app store.
 Any subsequent apps you create essentially run through the AppSheet app.